beanvalidation/beanvalidation.org/news/2012-08-28-methodvalidation-inheritance.md

 (by adding return value constraints), as client code working against `T` still will work against `S`.

+## Can you show me some code, please?

-To give an example, the following shows a constraint declaration considered illegal as of the current draft, as parameter constraints are added to the `placeOrder()` method in a sub-class of `OrderService`:
+To give you an example, the following shows a constraint declaration considered illegal as of the current draft, as parameter constraints are added to the `placeOrder()` method in a sub-class of `OrderService`:

 	public class OrderService {